dennisgove/pathfinder/README.md

 ### Our Board

 This shows a 10 x 10 board with 10 randomly placed rocks.
-The player appears in the top-right corner, denoted by the `o` character.
+The player appears in the top-left corner, denoted by the `o` character.
 Rocks are denoted by the `@` character and open spaces with a `.`.

 ```
 Starting Board                            Winning Board